robertkowalski/grenache/articles/udp/udp.md

 ### The data consumer

 In the last section we created a calculation service.
 It runs within our own private BitTorrent network.
 The calculation service also looks up possible consumers.
-By sending UDP packets to them with the `punch` method it helps them to establish a connection.
+It uses the `punch` helper method to send UDP packets to them.
+The UDP packets will help the consumers to establish a connection.
 This way we can offer a service through our home router even behind a firewalled NAT.

 In this section we create a data consumer.
 For learning purposes the data consumer is not firewalled in this article.
 [However, there is an example in the Grenache UTP repository](https://github.com/bitfinexcom/grenache-nodejs-utp/tree/master/examples/nat_w_broker) which implements a solution where both P2P parties can be firewalled.